bridgingfutures/website-test2/_posts/2026-01-05-right-to-settle-and-long-term-stability.md

 categories: [Parliament]
 tags: [Parliament, Settlement, Ukraine Schemes]
 description: >-
-  On 5 January 2026, Martin Wrigley MP asked whether Ukrainians in the UK could be given an option to settle, while Catherine Fookes MP highlighted the practical harm of temporary status and asked about long-term stability.
+  A short note on two clear questions in Parliament: a direct ask about a right to settle, and a reminder of the real-life harm caused by temporary status.
 toc: false
 published: true
 lang: en